Hemp cleans soil, in fact it is the best soil contaminant cleaner, and that includes radioactive waste.

 Is there anything hemp can’t do?
 The mostly outlawed plant, once cultivated by George Washington at his Mount Vernon home, can be made into fabric, paper, pasta, and fuel, but now scientists have discovered a more subtle and astonishing use for cannabis sativa: saving the planet from our waste.
-Hemp can even get rid of radioactive soil contaminants.
+Hemp cleans soil, and it can even get rid of radioactive soil contaminants.

 Industrial hemp, the common name for low-THC varieties of cannabis grown for non-medicinal-related uses, is extremely adept at sucking up harmful chemicals from the soil, allowing former radioactive spill sites to become fertile (and safe) once again.

 How Do They Clean Up Soil Contamination?

 Remediation is the process of fixing ordinarily unusable soil sullied by heavy metals or nuclear material.
 It involves sowing designer chemicals into the earth that “eat up” the poisons.
 Think of it like using a magnet to collect tiny bits of metal floating in a glass of water.
 Remediation, however, doesn’t come cheap.
 It’s a billion-dollar industry.

 However, all of that happens naturally—and much less expensively—through the process of phytoremediation (phyto- from the Greek for “plant”).
 In phytoremediation, the roots of plants like hemp or mustard, dig deep into contaminated soil and, through their natural growth process, suck up the harmful chemicals right alongside the beneficial nutrients that remain.
 These polluting elements completely leave the ground, and the plant stores them —usually within the leaves, stems or stalks.

 Phytoremediation with Hemp